rrafanell/storm-distcache-tutorial/README.md

-# Storm Distcache Example
+# Storm Distributed Cache example

-This projet is a simple example to run a *Twitter WordCount* using an Apache Storm topology by tracking a set of specific file called **wordsToTrack* stored and distributed within an Apache Storm cluster exploiting the distributed BLOB storage capability.
+This projet is a simple example to run a **Twitter WordCount** using an [Apache Storm](http://storm.apache.org) topology by tracking a set of specific file called *wordsToTrack* stored and distributed within an Apache Storm cluster exploiting the distributed BLOB storage capability.

 ## Requirements